Ne Zha 2: China

-Ne Zha 2 received widespread acclaim from Chinese audiences.
-Douban Movies scored the film 8.4/10, and the film also had an average rating of 9.7 out of 10 on Maoyan and 9.8 out of 10 on Taopiaopiao.
 Red Star News praised its special effects, script, and concept, and said that the film "uses a solid script and accurate expression of values, proving that 'respect for the audience' is the real box office password."
 Shangguan News praised the film for continuing the style and rhythm of the previous film, and the further improvement of the battle and special effects scenes, but criticized the lack of suspense in the plot.

 The Macau Post Daily published an interview with Harald Brüning about the film.
 He commented:

 On an international level, as far as the growing importance of China’s soft power is concerned, I believe that one day, Ne Zha can globally play an iconic role similar to the United States’ Mickey Mouse – a cartoon character and mascot co-created by Walt Disney in 1928.Potentially, the many legends, novels and stories about Ne Zha offer an abundance of conceptional material to create many more movies for cinema release, TV and streaming – animated or live action – in the years to come to promote Chinese culture worldwide.Besides, Ne Zha as a legendary, mystical and even spiritual figure has much more historic depth than Mickey Mouse, an anthropomorphic mouse characterised as an empathetic but fumbling underdog.
 China needs to further strengthen its soft power efforts, considering the rise of the Global South and the West’s ambiguous response to it.
 Our mighty Ne Zha could certainly help.

-The Atlantic, quoting Jenny Zhang of Slate, noted the wide range in reception from Chinese audiences.